mayank1612/namaste-react/README.md

 - Reconciliation algo - React fibre - Diff algo
 - React creates copy of virtual DOM then check diff then update DOM
 - We need function in useState to update variable.
 Function will trigger the diff algorithm

+Lecture 6

+- Monolith (All at one place - UI, API's, backend) vs micro services
+- babelrc pending
+- useEffect with empty dependency called 'after' initial render.
+(First render then useEffect)
+- In JSX, JS expression is allowed, not statement.
+But statement can be converted to expression
+- Optional chaining (?.) `obj.val?.prop
+obj.val?.[expr]
+obj.func?.(args)`
+- (CORS) is a browser mechanism which enables controlled access to resources located outside of a given domain.
+- fetch() is browser functionality.
+Node doesn't know it.
+Install package to use it. json() on response is prototype of response